emberjs/rfcs/text/0938-strict-es-module-support.md

 ## Unresolved Questions

+- addons can emit custom contentFor `app-boot`, which expects to use `require`.
+This whole feature should get removed by this RFC.

+- addons can emit custom contentFor `config-module`, which isn't actually formatted as a module.
+This feature is dubious and should probably just get removed by this RFC.

 - Make sure we address ember-load-initializers (it should be able to use our new APIs here)

 - Should we tackle FastBoot.require?